 When should I book tickets?

-If you want a major event such as CAD, I recommend booking as soon as dates are confirmed.
+I recommend booking your tickets and hotels at least 4 months in advance, but 5-6 months will ensure you have the tickets you want.
 Popular festivals and quality hotels can sell out months in advance for November.
 I waited and booked about 2-3 months beforehand.
 I was LUCKY to find a ticket through a tour company, and grabbed one of the last few.

 Is CAD worth the money?